victoriademina/PaymentGateway/README.md

 ## Assumptions

 - Merchant should be registered first to obtain MerchantId.
 It can be done by calling `POST merchants/create` endpoint.
 - Different banks have different SDKs, and it is important to have an ability to switch between different APIs.
 To introduce some flexibility, I developed IBankAdapter.
-If Ckeckout.com would like to partner with a new bank, developers just need to create a corresponding IBankAdappter implementation.
+If Checkout.com would like to partner with a new bank, developers just need to create a corresponding IBankAdappter implementation.
-- Ability to switch to a different database quicky is important.
-To provide this functionality, I used Repository Pattern to separate data access from application logic.
+- Ability to switch to a different database is important.
+To make sure it can be done without affecting application logic, I separated data access concerns by using Repository Pattern.

 ## Areas for improvements

-- Authentication JWT
+- Introduce JWT Authentication to harden the application security.
+Currently, I implemented authorization only: only the merchant who created a transaction can retrieve additional details about it.
-- Further data validation - use fluent validation
+- Improve data validation across application.
+Consider using [FluentValidation library](https://docs.fluentvalidation.net/en/latest/index.html) for building strongly-typed validation rules.
-- Create a separate endpoint for
+- Ensure idempotency of the transaction creation process by creating a separate endpoint `POST transactions/reserve` for reserving a transactionId.
-- Make createtransaction идемпотентным.
-- Luhn check
+- Implement the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) for card number validation to prevent errors and fraudulent activities.
-- Event driven architecture for communicating with banks.
-  - create transaction endpoint should return a pending result immediately, without waiting for a redsponce from bank. it should be async.
+- Consider event-driven architecture for asyncronous communication with banks.
+This way `POST transactions/create` endpoint should immediately return a pending status, without waiting for a redsponce from bank.

 ## Recommended Choice of Cloud Technologies